ech0-chambers/pyndoc/docs/maths.md

 The inclusion of units is more challenging from a technical perspective.
 If the output format is LaTeX-based, then the `siunitx` package covers all needs for typesetting units.
 However, for other formats this is not the case and often `siunitx` is incompatible.
 For example, for all HTML-based output formats, MathJax 3 does not have a plugin for `siunitx` (though MathJax 2 does, if you are able to configure that yourself).

 Despite this, `siunitx` is still the best tool for handling units and so that is what will be used for the forseeable future.
 In addition to the optional `format` argument, `Expression`s can take an optional `unit` argument.
 This should be a string which is a valid `siunitx` unit, such as `r"\meter\per\second"`.
-This will simply be converted to an `\SI` macro.
+In most output formats, this will simply be converted to an `\SI` macro.
 For example,
 ```markdown
 %{
     v = tex.var("v", 3)